julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 Goals:

-* Research existing applications with similar features to what we want with the gfpop-gui.
+* Research existing applications with similar features to what we want with the gfpopgui.
-* Sketch the layout of the gfpop-gui in more detail.
+* Sketch the layout of the gfpopgui in more detail.
 This should include an itemized checklist of desired features.

 ## Existing Applications